P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Alternative Links - Due to the many bugs with "Curse launcher (twitch launcher for now)" and the fact that my user base has preference I will also be hosting "technic launcher" versions and "MultiMC" versions.
 As a more permanent solution.

+* Building Gadgets - The ultimate building tool.
+(Does not copy fluid.)
+(Does not destroy land claimed areas or overwrite existing blocks.)

 * Little Tiles - When using "Little Tiles" disable the "JEI" overlay or the preview will not work.
 I know there are lighting issues in the preview render but I am unsure how to solve them right now.
 Do not try to use the "Slice" option because it is very buggy.
 Check this link out for more details on how to use this mod. " https://github.com/CreativeMD/LittleTiles/wiki "

 * Pixelmon - If at any point your playing and your battle refuses to end simply do "/endbattle" as a command.